 How to Cook Rice on the Stovetop

-• In a medium saucepan, combine rice, water, salt, and butter (if using) and bring to a boil over medium heat.
+• Combine – in a medium saucepan, add rice, water, salt, and butter or oil (optional, but adds flavor), and bring to a boil over medium heat.

 • Simmer – Reduce the heat to a low simmer, cover, and cook for 18 minutes.
 You should hear a faint hissing sound.
 Do not lift the lid!
 Keeping the lid on prevents steam from escaping, which is crucial for fluffy rice.

-• Rest – Remove from heat, keep the lid on, and let it rest for 5 minutes to ensure moisture redistributes and cooks the center of each grain without getting mushy.
+• Rest and Fluff – Remove from heat, keep the lid on, and let it rest for 5 minutes to ensure moisture redistributes and cooks the center of each grain without getting mushy.
+Fluff with a fork and serve.

 How to Tell When Rice is Fully Cooked?